build2-packaging/tomlplusplus/README.md

 By the default the library is compiled and uses exceptions.
 You cange this behaviour by specifying the configs explicilty:

 ```
-libtomlplusplus.config.use_header_only = true
+config.libtomlplusplus.use_header_only = true
-libtomlplusplus.config.use_exceptions = false
+config.libtomlplusplus.use_exceptions = false
 ```